 Police released surveillance video Friday as they actively investigate two separate incidents involving young women who were reportedly approached by strangers in Cambridge, Massachusetts.

-The surveillance video of this incident was released to the public one day after Cambridge officials warned the public about the suspicious incidents and urged everyone to be aware of their surroundings.
+The surveillance video comes one day after Cambridge officials warned the public about the suspicious incidents and urged everyone to be aware of their surroundings.

 The same man reportedly attempted to approach the woman’s daughter a year ago at her work and while she was walking home from school.

 He is described as a white or light-skinned male with a noticeable scar on his head.
 He is also bald and drives a black motor vehicle.

 Cambridge police say they have stepped up patrols in the areas of both incidents and are working closely with the families and the school department.